-NEGOTIATED PRACTICUM III: EMANCIPATORY REFLECTION
+CMM03163 NEGOTIATED PRACTICUM III: EMANCIPATORY REFLECTION

-Pre-requisite/s: CMM03162 Negotiated Practicum II: Practical Reflection

-This unit builds on previous units of study by allowing experienced health workers to undertake a practicum experience in order to refine the process of critical reflection in the context of workplace power and politics.
+Pre-requisite/s: CMM03162 Negotiated Practicum II: Practical Reflection a practicum experience in order to refine the process of critical reflection in the context of workplace power and politics.
 Emancipatory reflection leads to "transformative action" which seeks to free health care workers from taken for granted assumptions and oppressive forces which limit them and their practice.